acuminous/jinkies/README.md

 		quartzScheduler.scheduleJob(job, trigger)
 	}

-Change the "repeatInterval" attribute to the desired number of milliseconds
+Change the "repeatInterval" attribute from 15000 to the desired number of milliseconds

-##<a id="schedulingNotifications"></a>Scheduling Notifications
+## <a id="schedulingNotifications"></a>Scheduling Notifications
 We use Jinkies to tell everyone it's time for the daily stand-up.
 Someday we hope to build a nice UI to do this, but right now you need a bit of HTTP and a text editor.
 Scheduling a notification is very similar to changing the [CI Server Poll Frequency](#pollFrequency) [First setup an External Configuration](externalConfiguration) file, then paste in the